 As followers of the Eco Directive, we hereby state the following:

-Humanity requires a model that champions sustainability, equality, ecological responsibility, and self-sufficiency.
+Humanity requires community models that champions sustainability, equality, ecological responsibility, and self-sufficiency.
 The society that achieves sustainability and contentment without exploiting others will be hailed as the pinnacle of human achievement.
 We believe that the United States, as a major global power with a significant carbon footprint and budget, bears a moral duty to spearhead this endeavor.
 Sustainable self-reliance not only sets a commendable example but also reduces animosity and the need for military interventions in exploited regions, thus beginning to heal the intergenerational trauma inflicted in the name of progress through military might.
 Embracing the Eco Directive signifies our recognition of our interconnectedness with all life on Earth.
 Failure to pursue these objectives may lead to societal collapse due to ecological disasters or nuclear conflicts.

 We pledge to reduce our reliance on products derived from the exploitation of marginalized communities while promoting the localization of jobs and services.
 We aim to support colonized cultures in reclaiming their traditional practices, drawing on their deep-rooted ecological knowledge and respecting the limits of their regional ecosystems.
 We aspire to serve as a conduit for sharing sustainable practices advocated by the Eco Directive among diverse cultures.